build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ![put alt text here](images/image12.png)

-### Step 3: Configure a scheduled AWS Backup job of an Amazon DynamoDB table
+### Step 3: Configure a Scheduled AWS Backup Job of an Amazon DynamoDB Table

 **3.1 — Configure a backup plan for an Amazon DynamoDB table**

 In AWS Backup, a backup plan can be created to schedule and to define how you want to back up supported AWS resources.
-You can assign resources to backup plans and AWS Backup will automate when those resources are backed up and how their backups are managed,
+You can assign resources to backup plans and AWS Backup will automate when those resources are backed up and how their backups are managed.

 * In the [AWS Backup console](https://console.aws.amazon.com/backup), under **My account**, select **Backup plans** in the left navigation pane, and then choose the **Create Backup plan** button.